Adaptive Estimation for Non-stationary Factor Models And A Test for Static Factor Loadings: Introduction

-Testing whether $\mf A(\cdot)$ is constant over time is important in the application of \eqref{eq:fm}.
-In the literature, \cite{su2017time} considered an ${\cal L}^2$ test of static factor loadings under the cross-sectional averaging method assuming that each component of $\mf e_{i,n}$ is a martingale difference sequence.
-Here we shall propose a high-dimensional ${\cal L}^\infty$ or maximum deviation test which utilizes the observation that the kernel of the full-sample auto-covariance matrices coincides with all of its local counterparts under the null hypothesis of static loadings while the latter observation is likely to fail when $\mf A(\cdot)$ is time-varying.
+\end{description} Testing whether $\mf A(\cdot)$ is constant over time is important in the application of \eqref{eq:fm}.
+In the literature, among others \cite{breitung2011testing} proposed LR, LM and Wald statistics for testing static factor model against an alternative of piece-wise constant loadings, and \cite{yamamoto2015testing} improved the power of \cite{breitung2011testing} by maximizing the test statistic over possible numbers of the original factors.
+Assuming piece-wise stationarity, \cite{barigozzi2018simultaneous} estimated the change points of a factor model via wavelet transformations. \cite{su2017time} considered an ${\cal L}^2$ test of static factor loadings under the cross-sectional averaging framework assuming that each component of $\mf e_{i,n}$ is a martingale difference sequence. \WC{To the best of our knowledge, this paper is the first to propose a high-dimensional ${\cal L}^\infty$ or maximum deviation test on the time-invariance of the span of $\mf A(\cdot)$ which utilizes the observation that the kernel of the full-sample auto-covariance matrices coincides with all of its local counterparts under the null hypothesis of static span of loadings while the latter observation is likely to fail when the span of $\mf A(\cdot)$ is time-varying.
 Using the uniform convergence rates of the estimated factor loadings established in this paper, the test statistic will be shown to be asymptotically equivalent to the maximum deviation of the sum of a high-dimensional locally stationary time series under some mild conditions.
-A multiplier bootstrap procedure with overlapping blocks is adapted to approximate the critical values of the test.
-The bootstrap will be shown to be asymptotically correct under the null and powerful under a large class of local alternatives.
+A multiplier bootstrap procedure with overlapping blocks is adapted to approximate the critical values of the test.} The bootstrap will be shown to be asymptotically correct under the null and powerful under a large class of local alternatives.
+The theory and methodology of our testing procedure contribute to the literature mainly in the following two aspects. \begin{description} \item (i) Under the null hypothesis of constant $\mf A(\cdot)$, the common components of the time series, i.e. $\mf A(i/n)\mf z_{i,n}$, considered in the above-mentioned works are stationary or have time-invariant variance-covariance.
+Since $\mathbf z_{i,n}$ is assumed to be locally stationary in this paper, under the null hypothesis, the common components are allowed to be locally stationary where their variance-covariance matrices can be smoothly time-varying. \item (ii) \WC{The validity of the tests of the above works was built on the divergence of both the length of time series $n$ and the dimension of the time series $p$.
+In contrast, our proposed tests is proved to be asymptotically correct under two sets of assumptions.
+The first set of assumption is that $p$ is fixed or diverging slowly with $n$ while the idiosyncratic errors are white nose, and the second set of assumption is that both $p$ and $n$ diverge while idiosyncratic errors can be correlated.
+Our estimation is also shown to be consistent under both sets of assumptions.
+Hence our results have a wide application scope.}